-- In terms of promotion, it was our impression that seniority and length of service plays a vital role (perhaps also for cultural reasons).
-We recommend a greater focus on merit linked to transparent criteria. - The EEC recommends that teaching becomes research-driven to a higher degree, and to support this it is important that research is particularly recognized. - Consideration should be given for teacher training to be institutionalised.
+- In terms of promotion, it was our impression that seniority and length of service is important (perhaps also for cultural reasons).
+We recommend greater focus on merit demonstrated against a set of transparent criteria. - The EEC recommends that teaching becomes research-driven to a higher degree, and to support this it is important that research is particularly recognized. - Consideration should be given to how teacher training could become institutionalised.